Emulating Quantum Interference with Generalized Ising Machines: Appendix: Zero elements in U-matrix

 Since the matrix is diagonal, we can eliminate $s_1^{(d)}, s_2^{(d)}$ by writing

-For two q-bit operations with off-diagonal elements, the general approach would be to use $\exp{(-J)}$ to replace zero elements if present.
-Instead we may be able to reduce the number of independent variables for specific cases as illustrated below.
+For two-qubit operations with off-diagonal elements, the general approach would be to use $\exp{(-J)}$ to replace zero elements if present.
+Instead, we may be able to reduce the number of independent variables for specific cases as illustrated below.

 \textbf{CNOT Gate:} Consider the CNOT gate described by the transformation matrix: In this case, we can write

 It can be seen that this is essentially a deterministic XOR gate:

 \textbf{CCNOT Gate:} Similarly for the CCNOT gate, we can write